iggredible/Learn-Vim/ch24_vimscript_basic_data_types.md

 ### Dictionary Functions

-Let's explore some of Vim's built-in functions to handle Dictionaries.
+Let's explore some of Vim's built-in functions to handle dictionaries.

 To check the length of a dictionary, use `len()`.